-Our preferred option, which we now want your views on, is a mixture of council-run and community-run libraries, identified through the use of a tiering method.
+Our preferred option, which we have now held a 12 week consultation on, is a mixture of council-run and community-run libraries, identified through the use of a tiering method.

 Under this option, tiers 1, 2 and 3 (a total of 25 libraries), would still be run by us, and tier 4 (20 libraries) would be transferred over to be managed by the community.